Annual performance appraisals can be an essential tool to maintaining success in

 Many top companies force managers to force-rank employees during appraisals, so only a set percentage of employees can ever receive the best performance rating.
-While this may be too harsh for the not for profit sector, giving employees an over-generous evaluation can lead to a number of problems.
+While this may be too harsh for the charity sector, giving employees an over-generous evaluation can lead to a number of problems.
 It’s easily done as managers usually want the best for their employees, but it can provide those staff members with a false sense of security and devalues above-average performance by others.
 And if an employee is criticised or penalised for performance issues in the future, any discrepancy with their appraisal may give them a basis for legal action.

 There are two key ways to avoid this.
 When judging an employee’s performance, consider each criteria as average to start off with and then adjust up or down.
 It is psychologically much easier to give an employee an accurate evaluation this way than grading down from a perfect score.
 The other method is to judge an employee against their peers – is their performance stronger or weaker than average?
 This will help make your best (and worst) employees stand out from the average majority.

 When preparing for an appraisal, the last few months will obviously be foremost in your mind.
 But an effective annual appraisal must give equal weight to the full 12 months, or employees who have a burst of productivity right before an appraisal will have an unfair advantage over those who have produced consistent results over the year

 Managers should also keep track of their employee’s performance over the year and bring up any variations between time periods.

 Managers often feel that in order to deliver objective evaluations, they have to stick to performance data that can be quantified, or counted.
 However, objectivity simply means that opinions must be given without personal prejudice, not that opinions should be discounted in favour of figures.
 After all, success in many roles is simply not quantifiable.
 It’s always best to give solid examples of past performance to back up an evaluation, but they do not necessarily have to consist of countable units.